Eight Foundational Movement Patterns to Include in Your Training

 We carry things every day.
 If you’ve carried groceries in from the car, you did some carry specific movement.
 If you’ve ever moved to another home, you know the joy of carrying.

 Carrying things is critical for grip strength.
 Research has shown that a stronger grip means a longer life.
-Grip strength has been labeled a biomarker of health due to it’s association with many health outcomes.
+Grip strength has been labeled a biomarker of health due to its association with many health outcomes.
 Carrying is essential for building this strength.

 Carrying movements are also a form of locomotion training; which improves proprioception and recruits additional muscle fibers as you train in various planes.